Image: Image of man in green jacket walking in front of Sale sign by Marcus Spiske. Image Source: couponsnake.com

-If you’ve ever bought something that was advertised as being on sale, then you’re already familiar with the concept of a discount campaign – even if you haven’t heard that term before.
+If you’ve ever bought something that was advertised as being on sale, then you’re already familiar with the concept of a discount campaigns – even if you haven’t heard that term before.

 A discount campaign is a popular marketing strategy that combines discounted prices with targeted communications and advertising.
 It’s often used by businesses to quickly increase sales, attract new customers, or keep current customers loyal.
 To be successful, a discount campaign requires careful planning and execution.